tembo-io/website/blog/2023-07-05-tembo-manifesto/index.md

 Postgres, the world's favorite database with millions of deployments, features a liberal OSS license and a large community.
 It efficiently manages SQL and JSON queries across diverse workloads due to its growing, decade-old ecosystem of add-ons and extensions.

-Now the #2 database, Postgres is popular for its open-source, standards-compliant, extensible nature, and ACID compliance, making it a reliable, cost-effective system.
+Postgres is popular for its open-source, standards-compliant, extensible nature, and ACID compliance, making it a reliable, cost-effective system.
 It handles low latency, high throughput analytical cases, offering HTAP-lite capabilities through window functions and foreign data wrappers.

 Its extensibility resulted in numerous add-ons and plugins for GIS data, image processing, and more, with some extensions evolving into companies like CitusDB and Timescale.
 The extension ecosystem plays a crucial role in Postgres's growth and self-managed usage.